aasharif/fermat-inversion-expanding-cipher/README.md

 # Fermat-Inversion-Expanding-Cipher

 This is a classically inspired substition cipher used to perform data encryption and decryption.
-The classical substitution is perfomed using a Fermat inversion on a set of symbols of prime cardinality (length).
+The classical substitution is performed using a Fermat inversion on a set of symbols of prime cardinality (length).
 This cipher first encodes a plaintext using a set of pre-selected keywords and then substitutes each character in a given keyword for another character using Fermat inversion via Fermat's Little Theorem.

 The particular mapping for the Fermat inversion is as follows (note $`p-2`$ is used and not $`p-1`$ due to 0-based indexing):